NebelNidas/yt-re/README.md

 Please have a look at the [naming conventions](/CONVENTIONS.md) before submitting mappings.

-### Getting Started
+## Getting Started
 1. Fork and clone the repo
-2. Download the correct version of the YouTube APK (version number see [build.gradle](build.gradle)), preferably from [APKMirror](https://www.apkmirror.com/apk/google-inc/youtube/)
+2. Download the correct version (see [here](./gradle.properties)) of the YouTube APK, preferably from [APKMirror](https://www.apkmirror.com/apk/google-inc/youtube/) (`nodpi` is the default)
 3. Place the APK at the root of this directory and rename it to `youtube.apk`
-4. Run `./gradlew startMapping` to do some magic behind the scenes and open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
+4. Run `./gradlew startMapping` to open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
-5. Commit and push your work to your fork
-6. Open a pull request with your changes
+5. If you want to, commit and push your work to a fork and open a PR upstream with your changes

 ## Gradle